mattfarina/drupal-doxygen-base/README.md

  * And the drupal site to the base directory of this project.
  * In the file documentation/docs.php update the page title and description to that of the project.
    Add additional pages as needed following the [Doxygen Commands](http://www.stack.nl/~dimitri/doxygen/commands.html) for the page tag.
- * From the command link execute `doxygen config.doxy`.
+ * From the command line execute `doxygen config.doxy`.
 This will generate the documentation and put it in the new directory docs/html.
  * Open up your browser to docs/html/index.html.

 ## Generating Module Documentation